Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The Medium security level attempts to secure the token generation by moving the logic into an external, minified JavaScript file (`medium.js`).
 This relies on "security through obscurity," which is an ineffective defense mechanism.
 Because the client's browser must still download and execute the script to function, an attacker can easily locate the file, reverse-engineer the string manipulation logic, and manually execute the exposed `do_elsesomething()` function from the developer console to generate a valid token for any arbitrary input.

+Explanation of why the Low level payload failed: The Low payload manually called generate_token(), which was easily visible in the HTML source.
+The Medium level hides the token generation logic inside an external, minified JavaScript file and renames the functions to obfuscate the process.

 ### Security Level: High

 Payload Used: Typed `success` into the input field and manually executed `token_part_1("success", true)` and `token_part_2("XX")` via the browser console before submitting.